Louis Jean Baptiste Bergeron

-He is remembered for his practical, mathematical methodology to study water hammer in hydraulic pipe systems which he also showed to be useful in the study of electromagnetic voltage/current surges in electricity systems.
-His last work From water hammer in hydraulics to lightning surges in electricity, published posthumously, became a reference work in electrical engineering.
+He is remembered for his practical, mathematical methodology approach to studying water hammer in hydraulic pipe systems, which he also showed to be useful in the study of electromagnetic voltage/current surges in electricity systems.
+His last work," From water hammer in hydraulics to lightning surges in electricity," published posthumously, became a reference work in electrical engineering.

 In electrical engineering, application of so-called "Bergeron equations" allows the calculation of travelling wave phenomena in "long" conductors using numerical analysis.
 Hermann W. Dommel used these "Bergeron equations" in the EMTP (electromagnetic transient program) software in the late 1960s.